tongkiankiat/tp/docs/DeveloperGuide.md

 **Multistep commands**
 These are implemented through the use of a finite state machine (FSM), where the different states are defined in a command's `handleMultistepCommand()` method.
+The purpose of these multistep commands is to make the processes of some features more user-friendly.
+For example, having to complete `add` in a one-step command would make it very hard to add longer questions, especially MCQ questions with longer options, and reduce the quality of life for users.
 The components of the program work together in the following manner:

 1. `Main`: Focuses on the loop.
     1. Orchestrates the command loop, continues looping until the command's `isCommandComplete` flag is set.